sahilchalke0001/plant/README.md

-Here’s a well-structured README template for your **Plant Disease Classification using CNN** project:

----

 # 🌱 Plant Disease Classification using CNN 🌿

 ## 📚 Project Overview
-This project aims to classify plant leaf diseases using a **Convolutional Neural Network (CNN)**.
+This project aims to classify plant leaf diseases using a Convolutional Neural Network (CNN).
 The model is trained on a dataset containing images of healthy and diseased plant leaves.
 Accurate disease detection helps farmers take timely preventive measures and improve crop yield.

+The trained model is deployed on Azure to enable real-time predictions via API.

 ---